Panthoibi: In Mythology and Literature

-Meeting Nongpok Ningthou

-Goddess Panthoibi met God Nongpok Ningthou (alias Angoupa Kainou Chingsangsompa) for the first time when she was wandering in the open meadows, bathing and sporting in the cool waters of the running river.
+Panthoibi met the god Nongpok Ningthou for the first time when she was walking in open meadows, bathing and playing in the cool waters of the running river.
 She was attracted to his handsome looks and towering personality.
 The two fell in love at first sight.
-She was proposed by Nongpok Ningthou to elope with him.
-But the already married goddess did not accept the instant proposal very soon.
-It was because it was not even five days passed after her wedding.
-She insisted him to spend some time.

-Panthoibi and Nongpok Ningthou secretly met many times.
-This causes the in-laws of Panthoibi to have suspicion over her.
-Her mortal husband tried to win her heart many times.
-But all of these attempts failed.
-Panthoibi and Nongpok Ningthou finally eloped.
-They wore the attires of the Tangkhuls.
+Nongpok Ningthou asked Panthoibi to elope with him.
+Panthoibi and Nongpok Ningthou secretly met many times, and her in-laws became suspicious.
+Her mortal husband tried to win her heart many times, but failed.
+Panthoibi and Nongpok Ningthou finally eloped, escaping the palace disguised as Tangkhuls.

-The two divine lovers ultimately got united on the sun-washed slopes of the Nongmaiching Hills.
-Their happy union was celebrated with dances and music by the gods (by the Langmai people and not the gods in another version).
-These celebration gave birth to the Lai Haraoba festival.
+The two divine lovers were ultimately united on the sun-washed slopes of the Nongmaiching Hills.
+Their happy union was celebrated with dances and music by the gods.
+This celebration gave birth to the Lai Haraoba festival.

-Another version

-In another version of the story, Panthoibi first met Nongpok Ningthou when she was helping her father at jhum cultivation (Slash-and-burn).
-The two fell in love at first sight without any talks.
-But Panthoibi married another man against her will.
-She left her husband's house to search for her true lover.
-Nongpok Ningthou also left his home for the same purpose.
-The two lovers met at the Kangla.
-Kangla became the place of their divine union.
-So, it is considered to be a special place of coronation of the Meitei kings.
+In another version of the story, Panthoibi first met Nongpok Ningthou when she was helping her father to slash-and-burn.
+The two fell in love at first sight, but Panthoibi was already married to another man against her will.
+She left her husband's house to search for her true love; Nongpok Ningthou also left his home for the same purpose.
+The two lovers met at the Kangla, which became the place of their divine union and it became the place of coronation of the Meitei kings.

 Panthoibi and the Sun God

-According to the Numit Kappa text (c.
-1st century), two suns shone in the ancient sky.
-One was wounded by an archer hero (many men in some version).
-The two brother suns fled from their positions.
-They hid for ten long days.
-So, the world remain in darkness.
-No men could work.
-Crops perished.
-Cattles died.
-So, the ten godly kings (or kingly gods) approached to many divinities.
-They requested each to plead with the Sun God.
-None succeeded to do so.
-Finally, the ten gods came to Princess Panthoibi.
-It was because she knew many mysteries and secrets.
-So, she showed them magical ceremonies to lure the Sun God.
-They did the same to the Sun God.
-The unwounded Sun God returned.
-But the wounded one never returned.
+According to the Numit Kappa, a mythological epic written in the early 1st century CE, two suns shone in the ancient sky.
+One was wounded by an archer.
+The two brother suns fled from their positions in the sky and hid for ten long days, leaving the world in darkness.
+No-one could work.
+Crops perished and cattle died.
+So, the ten kingly gods approached many divinities, asking each to plead with the sun gods.
+Finally, the ten gods asked Princess Panthoibi to help.
+She knew many mysteries and secrets, and showed them magical ceremonies to lure the sun gods back.
+The unwounded sun god returned to his place, but the wounded one never returned.

-Panthoibi and the weaving spider

-Once Panthoibi saw a spider.
-It was producing fine threads.
-It was also making cobwebs (spiderwebs).
-From this, she got the knowledge.
-She started the art of weaving.
-The divine feminine association of the art signifies the association of females with weaving.